liormat401/Habima-project/README.md

 - Distance Table contains distance information, including city names, distance classifications, and Distance-Based Pay rates.
 - An analysis sheet calculates the monthly wage for the C.O.O and the C.F.O.

 This comprehensive solution streamlines the task-based payment process and enhances transparency for both employees and management.

 ![image](https://github.com/liormat401/Habima-project/assets/126070709/3dcf1681-105d-49ef-9a0a-cfcdac644f6b)

+## Personal Reflection
+As a junior with zero work experience in a role like this and without the guidance of a senior or a dedicated technology team, I am incredibly proud of what I've accomplished.
+The journey to think,create and implement these changes has been a tremendous learning experience.

+While the solutions I've developed have made impact, I recognize that there is room for improvement.
+There is need for better automation and dedicated software to handle the work processes described above.
+This would enhance efficiency.
+But as I said above,there was no budget for software if the tasks-method would go back to hourly payment.

+Thank you for taking the time to explore this project and my personal reflection:)